Claude Shannon: Teaching at MIT

-In 1956 Shannon joined the MIT faculty to work in the Research Laboratory of Electronics (RLE).
+In 1956 Shannon joined the MIT faculty, holding an endowed chair.
+He worked in the Research Laboratory of Electronics (RLE).
 He continued to serve on the MIT faculty until 1978.

 Later life

 Shannon developed Alzheimer's disease and spent the last few years of his life in a nursing home; he died in 2001, survived by his wife, a son and daughter, and two granddaughters.